roadapathy/mesa-kernel-build-guide/Step4-Mesa.md

 ## SPIR-V Tools

-SPIR-V Tools provide utilities to work with SPIR-V binaries.
+SPIR-V Tools provide utilities to work with SPIR-V binaries. **SPIR-V Tools** is a collection of utilities to manipulate, optimize, and validate SPIR-V binaries.
+It includes assemblers, disassemblers, optimizers, and validators that are essential in the graphics pipeline for handling shader code.

 ```
 git clone --recurse-submodules -b v2025.1 https://github.com/KhronosGroup/SPIRV-Tools.git